aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-pie-charts-tutorial/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Creating Pie Charts with Aspose.Slides for Java: A Complete Tutorial
+# Creating Pie Charts with Aspose.Slides for Java: How to **customize pie chart colors** – A Complete Tutorial

 ## Introduction
-Creating dynamic and visually appealing presentations is crucial for delivering impactful information.
-With Aspose.Slides for Java, you can seamlessly integrate complex charts like pie charts into your slides, enhancing data visualization effortlessly.
-This comprehensive guide will walk you through the process of creating and customizing a pie chart using Aspose.Slides Java, solving common presentation challenges with ease.
+Delivering data‑driven stories in presentations is easier when you can **customize pie chart colors** to match your brand or highlight key values.
+In this tutorial you’ll see exactly how to create a pie chart, add chart title, work with pie chart data points, and fine‑tune the colors of each slice using Aspose.Slides for Java.
+By the end, you’ll also know how to **save presentation pptx** and integrate the library with Maven Aspose Slides.

-**What You'll Learn:**
+**What You'll Learn**
-- Initializing a presentation and adding slides.
+- How to create pie charts (how to create pie) and set up a Java project.
-- Creating and configuring a pie chart on your slide.
+- Steps to add chart title and manage pie chart data points.
-- Setting chart titles, data labels, and colors.
-- Optimizing performance and managing resources effectively.
-- Integrating Aspose.Slides into Java projects using Maven or Gradle.

-Let's begin by ensuring you have all the necessary tools and knowledge to follow along!
+- Techniques to **customize pie chart colors** for maximum visual impact.
+- Maven Aspose Slides dependency configuration.
+- Saving the final file as a PPTX presentation.

+Let's get started!

+## Quick Answers
+- **How do I add a chart title?** Use `chart.getChartTitle().addTextFrameForOverriding("Your Title")`.
+- **Which build tool works best?** Both Maven and Gradle are supported; Maven Aspose Slides is the most common.
+- **Can I change slice colors?** Yes—set `setColorVaried(true)` and adjust each `DataPoint` fill.
+- **What format does the file get saved as?** Use `presentation.save("MyChart.pptx", SaveFormat.Pptx)`.
+- **Do I need a license?** A free trial works for development; a permanent license is required for production.

 ## Prerequisites
-Before diving into this tutorial, ensure that you have the following setup ready:

-### Required Libraries, Versions, and Dependencies
-- **Aspose.Slides for Java**: Ensure you have version 25.4 or later.
+- **Aspose.Slides for Java** ≥ 25.4 (the latest version is recommended).
-- **Java Development Kit (JDK)**: Version 16 or higher is required.

-### Environment Setup Requirements
-- A development environment with Java installed and configured.
+- **JDK 16+** installed and configured.
-- An Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans.
+- An IDE such as IntelliJ IDEA, Eclipse, or NetBeans.

-### Knowledge Prerequisites
-- Basic understanding of Java programming.
-- Familiarity with Maven or Gradle for dependency management.
+- Basic Java knowledge and familiarity with Maven or Gradle.

 ## Setting Up Aspose.Slides for Java
-To start using Aspose.Slides in your Java projects, you need to add the library as a dependency.
-Here's how you can do it using different build tools:
+To start using Aspose.Slides, add the library to your project.

-**Maven**
+**Maven** (maven aspose slides)
-Add this snippet to your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.aspose</groupId>